lyySpace/DBMS_FinalProj/docs/diary.md

 [2025-11-28 17:05]
 Now the register function works well.
 After registering, user would be automatically logged in, and the JWTs would be stored in http-only cookie.

+[2025-11-29 00:13]
+I finished the api call for upserting department profile.
+Next step would be the re-arrange of schema.sql (cascade function).